ethanokamura/perfectline/src/content/cpp-101/conclusion.md

 I hope you were able to learn a thing or two in this course!
 Feel free to leave me some feedback or just let me know if you found this helpful.

-From here, I would reccomend looking at the [linked list course](https://codesantacruz.com/courses/cpp/linked-list/intro/).
+From here, I would recommend looking at the [linked list course](https://codesantacruz.com/courses/cpp/linked-list/intro/).
 It is my recommended next step!